nirvana6/hexo-reference-sci/README.md

 Furthermore, given that scientific writing has specific requirements regarding citation formatting and other aspects compared to general writing, this plugin will undergo significant modifications based on the existing one.

-## 02. Project Target
+## 02. Objective

 This hexo plugin will generate cross-reference when wring scitific paper or blog.
-The expected style will be build on base of [AMA STYLE GUIDE](https://guides.lib.uw.edu/hsl/ama/intext).
-We will make several minor adjustments in the context of blog webpage.
+On base of [AMA STYLE GUIDE](https://guides.lib.uw.edu/hsl/ama/intext), several adjustments is necessary in the context of webpage.
+The following is a sample:

-### In-text Citations Basics

-<u>The main contentshould</u>:
+## 03. Text Sample

+**In-text Citations Basics:**

-1. Use superscript arabic numerals to cite material, e.g., <sup>[1]</sup>.
+Use superscript arabic numerals to cite material, e.g., <sup>[1]</sup>.
 The first reference used in a written document is listed as 1 in the reference list.
-2. If there are server citations, each number should be displayed.
+If there are server citations, each number should be displayed.
 For example, here are several citations<sup>[2][3]</sup>.

-### Rendered Reference

-<u>The rendered reference are as follows</u>:
+**References**

 1\.
 [Cancer Research Funding](http://www.cancer.gov.offcampus.lib.washington.edu/cancertopics/factsheet/NCI/research-funding).
 National Cancer Institute.
 Publication date unavailable.
 Updated June 6, 2011.
 Accessed November 3, 2012.